Harness the power of hibiscus for healthy tresses

 Revered in Ayurveda, the age-old tradition of using hibiscus has found a place in modern hair care routines, too.
-Naturally produced, chemical-free and loaded with benefits, products containing this miracle herb help transform your hair and nurture it in a gentle, yet effective way.
+Naturally produced, chemical-free and loaded with benefits, products containing hibiscus help transform your hair and nurture it in a gentle, yet effective way.

-With modern science enabling you to harness the goodness of hibiscus without having to extract it yourself, you can make it a part of your daily hair care routine with much ease.
+With modern science enabling you to harness the goodness of this miracle herb without having to extract it yourself, you can make it a part of your daily hair care routine with much ease.
 From shampoos to serums, you can find a wide array of hibiscus products in the market.

 What are the benefits of hibiscus hair products?

-Hibiscus rosa-sinensis is a perennial shrub that belongs to the Malvaceae family.
-Often referred to in Ayurvedic and Chinese texts, hibiscus has medicinal properties that help you get thick, lustrous hair.
-Both the leaves and petals of the shrub are widely used in hair care.
-It is loaded with vitamin C and mucilage fibre that promotes hair growth.

-The extract of hibiscus leaves and flowers nourishes your hair and provides a soft texture.
+The extract of its leaves and flowers nourishes your hair and provides a soft texture.
 According to Healthline, it is also rich in flavonoids, phenolic acids, and organic acids that act as antioxidants.

 Other important benefits: